 Amazon recently removed the sale pricing feature from their platform because sellers were over-inflating their original price to make it look like the sale price was a great deal.
 Amazon caught on to the misuse of the pricing feature and is now displaying sale prices as the regular “price” on Amazon.

-.
+This brings us to the end of Part I in this series: Account Set-Up.
 If you're planning to move ahead with selling on Amazon, your homework is to set up your account!
 Next week, we'll show you how to sell and ship your products.

 New Target, Inc. offers a full range of digital services including ecommerce design and development services and web marketing strategy.
 If you’re in search of a digital agency to help you drive online results and grow your business, contact us to see how we can help.
 We have offices in Los Angeles and Washington DC, so no matter what coast you’re on, our ecommerce experts can help you move the needle in the right direction.